There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 After the short drive, we got to the trail and headed out.
-I really enjoyed this trail and would love to see more of it.
+I really enjoyed this trail and would love to hike the whole thing.

-It’s a 3.6 mile loop of woodsy trail with some small open field areas with saw palmetto allover.
+It’s a 3.6-mile loop of a woodsy trail with some small open field areas with saw palmetto allover.
 I loved those spots the most.
 It starts crossing over the Santa Fe River and meanders around several natural sinks.

-Towards the beginning we walked along the river around the cyprus trees and cyprus tree nubs, stopping to pick up a little garbage and admire the river.
+Towards the beginning we walked along the river around the cypress trees and cypress tree nubs, stopping to pick up a little garbage and admire the river.
 It really is a pretty hike.

 We followed the trail spotting golden orb spiders and even an armadillo, but you already knew that.
 Moving on then.
 I’m kidding!
 The armadillo was probably my favorite part!
 Ok, there I’m kidding, but I was extremely excited to see it.